PERU CHILDCARE VOLUNTEERING EXPERIENCE

 To confirm your place on the program, we just require a deposit of USD $250.
 This is one of our most popular programs and does have limited numbers so to ensure you can get a placement confirmed, we suggest sending this deposit as soon as possible.
 Once we have received your deposit, your placement will be confirmed by email.
 If you haven't received that email in 48 hours, please check your spam/junk folder or get in touch with our team.

-We require your placement to be paid in full a couple of month before your arrival date.
+We require your placement to be paid in full 90 days before your arrival date.
 We can set you up with a weekly payment plan if you prefer - just contact our team to make that happen.

 Throughout your project, you will be accompanied by experienced teams of coordinators.
 They are there to help you understand the culture and customs, to help you with arrangements, answer any questions and to ensure that you enjoy your time to its fullest.
 If at any time you feel unsafe, either in general or on your placement, we urge you to speak to your coordinators immediately.
 In almost all cases, whatever the issue is, we will be able to get things resolved quickly and with minimum effect to your placement.